The Good, the Bad, and the Rock Fights: Cal vs. Hawai'i Football

 Iron Men [played every snap]: QB Jaron-Keawe Sagapolutele, RT Braden Miller, RG Tyson Ruffins, C Bastian Swinney, LG Jordan Spasojevic-Moko, LT Nick Morrow, CB Paco Austin

-Tackling: 7 missed tackles on 75 snaps, for a successful tackling rate of 90.7%
+Tackling: 7 missed tackles on 75 snaps, for an excellent tackling rate of 90.7%.

 With a new coaching staff and a new philosophy on offense and defense, it will be interesting to see where the 2026 games fit into these clusters.
 Figuring out how a post-Wilcox team will fit into historical data was the motivation for going back to include the 2014-16 seasons and expanding to six clusters.
 Unfortunately, we have eight months to wait until then.
 In the coming weeks I’ll do a retrospective to see what kind of team the 2025 team was when averaged across all 13 games.
 Until then, Happy New Year!